baidakovil/geojpg/README.md

 ## What I need to run?

 * Make sure you have `Python 3`
-* Install library `piexif` in your Python installation, typically `pip install piexif`
+* Install library `pyexif` in your Python installation, typically `pip install pyexif`
 * Your phone and camera should be **time-synchronized** for app to work out-of-box
 If not, you can adjust time with `HOURS_UTC_OFFSET_GPX`, `HOURS_UTC_OFFSET_JPG` values
 *